ZappaRoberto/VDCNN/README.md

     def __init__(self, depth, n_classes, want_shortcut=True, pool_type='VGG'):
 ```
 The last class named VDCNN build all the layer in the right way and with the variable **`depth`** we can choose how many layer to add to our net.
 The paper present 4 different level of depth: 9, 17, 29, 49.

+## Dataset

+The dataset used for the training part are the yahoo